christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - works also well with Vagrant, the technology for deploying **on your PC**.
 So you can have your application/site on your PC, Mac or Linux computer in the exact same configuration as on your production.

 **Be careful** : it would be a wrong reasoning to make your deployment strategy based on Amazon AWS choices only.
 Chef is the opensource technology that makes the picture larger than the proprietary scope of Amazon.
+Therefore, all you find on Internet on how to clone an Amazon AMI, how to install Opsworks Agent or how to simulate Opsworks settings in Chef, for the deployment on your local machine is not a good approach.

 #Chef, as our opensource standard